AlexWaygood/typeshed-stats/README.md

 ## How do I run tests/linters?
 1. Clone the repo and `cd` into it
 2. Create and activate a virtual environment
-3. Run `pip install -r requirements-dev.txt`
+3. Run `pip install -r requirements-all.txt`
 4. Run `pip install -e .[everything]`
 5. Either run the linters/tests individually (see the `.github/workflows` directory for details about what's run in CI) or use the `runtests.py` convenience script to run them all in succession.